Detailed Guide forHealthcare Social Workers in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Healthcare Social Workers in California is $68,651 annually, or $33.00 hourly.
-The median wage for Healthcare Social Workers in San Diego County is $73,328 annually, or $35.25 hourly.
+The median wage in 2016 for Healthcare Social Workers in California was $68,651 annually, or $33.00 hourly.
+The median wage for Healthcare Social Workers in San Diego County was $73,328 annually, or $35.25 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits may vary depending on full- or part-time status.
 Typical benefits include medical, dental, life, and vision insurance.
 Other regular benefits are vacation, sick leave, and retirement plans.
 Frequently, employers offer tuition reimbursement.
 Some offer employee assistance programs.

 What is the Job Outlook?

 One of the major contributing factors in the demand for Health Care Social Workers is the rise in the elderly population.
 Health Care Social Workers will be needed to aid in finding the best care and assistance for the aging, as well as to support their families.
 As the population ages, demand for Health Care Social Workers should increase in nursing homes.
 This is also true for long-term care facilities and in-home care agencies.
 Demand should also increase in hospices and assisted-living and senior-living communities.

 In California, the number of Healthcare Social Workers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Healthcare Social Workers are expected to increase by 23.1 percent, or 3,300 jobs between 2014 and 2024.

 In San Diego County, the number of Healthcare Social Workers is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Healthcare Social Workers are expected to increase by 16.8 percent, or 170 jobs between 2014 and 2024.